OCA/l10n-thailand/l10n_th_withholding_tax_report/readme/DESCRIPTION.rst

-Note: This module add new feature
-      Report withholding tax to - view, pdf, xlsx and text file.
+This module add the withholding tax cert report - view, pdf, xlsx and text file.